rothardo/java-0-to-1/Session-4/Git-3.md

 ### Easy Version:
 1. Send your updates to your personal GitHub repository.
-2. On GitHub, request to merge your updates into the main project that is the upstream.
+2. On GitHub, request to merge your updates into the master project that is the upstream.

 ## Example with Three People